 Modern ABA is child-centered, respectful, and focuses on well-being.

-6. Can children with autism go to normal school?
+6. Can children with ASD go to normal school?

 Yes, with proper support like IEPs and inclusive education.